skrattaren/apf.rst/apf.rst

 + [p.
 126] "The Shellfish Scene"

-  Puns on "`The Selfish Gene`_", the title of a well-known book by biologist Richard Dawkins.
+  Puns on **The Selfish Gene**, the title of a well-known book by biologist Richard Dawkins.

 + [p.
 301] "Worlds Of If"

-  "`Worlds of If`_" was the name of an American pulp science fiction magazine published in the 1950s.
+  **Worlds of If** was the name of an American pulp science fiction magazine published in the 1950s.